PrerakPatelCS/WebHookTest/DesignDecisions.md

 We will have github actions workflow.
 When there is a pull request to the main branch or any protected branch we can stop it before coming in.
+By running this script on server side on Github's servers.

-For non protected branches we will let them do what they want, but if they want to merge with main then you have to go through a check and if you fail you are rejected.
+For non protected branches we will let them do what they want, but if they want to merge to main then you have to go through a check and if you fail you are rejected.
-You can only do pull requests to protected branches.
-Disable push requests to the branch.
+Pushes directly to main or protected branches is blocked.
 The check will run on github server side.

 There will be a configuration file that will have all the intrusive commands you can stop.
-Only admin can change that file.
+Only admin can change that file, or we must get approval from the codeowner which will be an admin.

-Good for develment workflow so every commit does not have to do a check and cause friction.
+Good for development workflow so every commit does not have to do a check and cause friction.

 Workflows run using the version of the YAML file from the commit that triggered it.
+Which is why we do not want malicious developers to be able to change this file.

 The github workflows files are on the repo and can be manipulated by others.
 We must stop that, only the admin can do that.